How to Pick the Best Biotech Mutual Funds

 Biotech Mutual Funds Definition and Best Funds

 Biotech mutual funds invest in stocks of companies in the biotechnology sector, which is part of the broader health sector of stocks.
-Biotechnology is one of the top performing sectors of 2018 and can be a smart addition to a diversified portfolio for long-term investors.
+Biotechnology was one of the top performing sectors of 2020 and can be a smart addition to a diversified portfolio for long-term investors.
 Although prices can be volatile in the short term, biotech funds have historically outperformed markets in the long run.

 How to Choose the Best Biotech Mutual Funds